 If you’d like to add a button with more information about your publication, paste the link at the end of the post.

 - Tap Save

 - Done!
-Your post on Google My Business has been successfully scheduled.
+Your post on Google Business Profile has been successfully scheduled.

 To find out if your Google My Business strategy is working, you need to create reports and monitor them:

 ✅ The evolution of your reviews